livrbecca/Academy-Hobbies-Fullstack/README.md

 ## Backend server
 - To view the backend server code and see it's endpoints, visit the repo [academy-hobbies-backend](https://github.com/livrbecca/academy-hobbies-backend)

+## Notes onteracting with Heroku and the database
+- .env file needs to contain the port number and the ```DATABASE_URL``` - postgres://database-username@localhost/database-name
+- On Heroku dashboard, add 'Heroku Postgres' as an add on
+- Create a DB, copy the URI to clipboard, use as connection string in Beekeeper Studios
+- To copy data across, use CSV file, more info here: https://help.heroku.com/KTXB2SJT/how-do-i-copy-a-csv-file-into-a-postgres-table

 # Getting Started with Create React App